fizzed/rocker/README.md

 ## Features

- * Templates are runtime compatible with Java 6+

- * Optimizations enabled when targeting Java 8+ -- using Lambdas and type inference under-the-hood
+ * Templates are runtime compatible with Java 8+ -- using Lambdas and type inference under-the-hood

  * [Near zero-copy rendering](#near-zero-copy-rendering)